 PRP and ACell® Injection Therapy

-The latest non-surgical treatment for thinning hair and hair loss combines the proven regenerative properties of Platelet Rich Plasma (PRP) and ACell® MatriStem® matrix.
+The latest non-surgical treatment for thinning hair and hair loss combines Platelet Rich Plasma (PRP) and ACell® MatriStem® matrix.
 These activating components are combined to form a potent series of microinjections to stimulate, strengthen, and restore miniaturized hair follicles.
-Our hair restoration surgeon, James E. Vogel, MD, believes this effective injectable therapy has shown tremendous potential among well-qualified patients experiencing both genetic and non-hereditary types of hair loss.
-He is enthusiastic about offering this quick, minimally-invasive treatment to help male and female patients who want to prevent hair loss and regrow hair.
+Our hair restoration surgeon, Carrie A. Houssock, MD, believes this effective injectable therapy has shown tremendous potential among well-qualified patients experiencing both genetic and non-hereditary types of hair loss.
+She is enthusiastic about offering this quick, minimally-invasive treatment to help male and female patients who want to prevent hair loss and regrow hair.

 What is PRP and ACell® Injection Therapy?

 Platelet Rich Plasma (PRP) and ACell® injection therapy provides the scalp with growth factors that have the potential to activate weakened and thinning hair follicles and encourage hair growth.
 To create the PRP, the patient’s own blood is drawn the day of the procedure and is separated using a special, computerized centrifuge.
 The highly concentrated PRP is then combined with ACell® MatriStem® matrix.
 This creates a potent blend of growth factors and proteins that promote cellular regeneration and hair growth.
-Together, PRP and ACell® work synergistically, providing a steady supply of essential growth factors to the hair follicles, which can essentially reverse the hair loss process in many patients.
+Together, PRP and ACell® work synergistically, providing a steady supply of essential growth factors to the hair follicles, which can aid in slowing and may even improve the hair loss process in many patients.

 What Are The Benefits of PRP and ACell® Injection Therapy?

-While this application of PRP and ACell® is still relatively new, individually, these products are both FDA-approved for wound healing and restorative purposes.
+While this application of PRP and ACell® is still relatively new, both show promise in other specialties, such as wound healing, orthopedics, and dentistry.
 However, for hair restoration, the use of ACell® and PRP is considered “off label.”
 Off label use of medical treatments is common practice.
 Initial clinical results have revealed that PRP and ACell® treatment can often offer the following benefits: